bgamrat/open-bike/README.md

 To create an admin user use `bin/console app:add-admin email@example.com password`

 # Caution
 The database migration stuff is all messed up.
 I'll fix it later.
-Sorry
+Sorry.
+Likely related to the use of [MariaDB](https://symfony.com/bundles/DoctrineMigrationsBundle/current/index.html#troubleshooting-out-of-sync-metadata-storage-issue)
+The steps described in the documentation worked.